 Good decision-making rests on robust analysis, and robust analysis must use specific methods.
-It does not matter whether the purpose is purely academic or applied, such as for public policy guidance or in a business context.
+It does not matter whether the purpose is purely academic or applied, such as for public policy guidance or business.

-I started my career as a researcher at the University of Heidelberg while doing my Ph.D. in political science.
+I started my career as a researcher at Heidelberg University while doing my doctorate in political science.
 Although I subsequently decided to leave academia to pursue an international career, the importance of research methodology stuck with me.
 No matter what project I was responsible for, I have always striven to apply rigorous analytical standards.

 At International IDEA and the World Economic Forum, I led initiatives that produced insight into global challenges.
-At Frankfurt School, I’m responsible for a large business unit that I manage using clear performance indicators.
-We always base strategic decisions on thorough analysis.
+At Frankfurt School, I’ve been responsible for a large business unit that I managed using clear performance indicators.
+As Director of Corporate Development, I currently oversee the implementation of our multi-year strategy.
+Whatever we do, we always base strategic decisions on thorough analysis.

 I’ve also taught research methodology in courses and workshops to students at Frankfurt School.